image/svg+xml Checkov home

 cond_type string Must be attribute

-resource_type collection of strings Use either all or [resource types from list]
+resource_type collection of strings Use either all, taggable, or [resource types from list]

 attribute string Attribute of defined resource types.
 For example, automated_snapshot_retention_period